Banff in December 2024: Here’s ALL You Need to Know

 There is no place to ice skate in Banff that is more iconic or scenic than the famous Lake Louise.
 Not much of a surprise, but it’s regularly been considered one of the world’s best ice skating rinks.

 It’s also tremendous as the frozen lake is maintained by the Fairmont Chateau Lake Louise.
 The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating at Lake Louise every day, regardless of conditions on other natural lakes.
+This also creates a safe skating place, rather than wild skating on other lakes in the Rockies.

 Hike Johnston Canyon